 Sign up below for updatesorText 'AAC' to 301-298-5572 to joinSign up

 Carolyn Ricketts wants to volunteer 2017-06-21 08:45:01 -0400

 Many proposals are being put forward on both sides of the aisle, some with better intentions than others.
 The Maryland for Guaranteed Healthcare campaign is just that - a campaign for guaranteed healthcare.
 With the strides the ACA has done to improve the healthcare system, there will still remain 30 million Americans uninsured, with many who have insurance still not having needed medical coverage and care.

-In the immediate short-term, our advocacy has been concentrated heavily on preventing up to 23 million Americans from having their medical coverage taken away.
+Over the Spring and Summer and into the start of the Fall, our advocacy has been concentrated heavily on preventing up to 23 million Americans from having their medical coverage taken away.
 Millions of people in our nation rely with their lives on services provided by Medicare, Medicaid, and CHIP.
 We are demanding our elected officials such as Governor Hogan, Representative Andy Harris, and others to not only oppose ANY healthcare cuts for Maryland, as well as to take a leading position that everyone deserves healthcare and supporting policy solutions that make that goal a reality.
 By fighting for Medicare (and all federal programs of equal importance), we are retaining the system that will help us fight for Medicare for ALL!